felipepenha/github-advisory-local-db/README.md

 #### Check Package Vulnerabilities

-To check a specific package (and its dependencies) for vulnerabilities using a temporary environment:
+To check a specific Python package (and its dependencies) for vulnerabilities using a temporary `uv` environment:

 ```bash
 make check-package PACKAGE="name==version"